finance calculator

 When to use it

-• Comparing a credit union refi offer to your dealer loan.
+• Comparing a credit union or online‑lender refi offer to your original dealer financing to see if switching actually saves money.

-• Checking breakeven when fees are high relative to monthly savings.
+• Checking breakeven when refinance fees are high relative to monthly savings—helping you avoid deals where it takes years to recoup the upfront costs.

 Tips & cautions

-• If fees are low and rate drops, breakeven can be just a few months—good if you’ll keep the car.
+• If fees are low and the rate drops meaningfully, breakeven can be just a few months—this can be attractive if you plan to keep the car long enough to enjoy the savings.

-• If your credit improved, shop multiple offers; small APR drops can matter on remaining balance.
+• If your credit has improved since you took out the original loan, shop multiple refinance offers; even a 1–2 percentage point APR reduction can add up on the remaining balance.

-• Assumes refi fees are paid upfront, not financed; if financed, total interest would be slightly higher.
+• Assumes refi fees are paid upfront and not financed; if you roll fees into the new loan, your actual total interest cost will be higher than shown.

-• Does not model negative equity rolled into the new loan; enter actual payoff amount to be precise.
+• Does not explicitly model negative equity rolled into the new loan; entering the true payoff as the current balance will include any rolled‑in amount but not separate it out.

 Worked examples